akshat2602/personal-website/content/posts/blog/Experience_Mongo_Gen_AI_Hackathon.md

 description: "A post detailing my experience at the MongoDB Gen AI Hackathon and the product me and my team built over the span of 8 hours."
 date: 2024-04-14
 draft: false
-tags: [hackathon, genAI, development, embeddings]
+tags: [hackathon, genAI, development, embeddings, mongoDB]
 weight: 100
 ---